lvcabral/carabiner/README.md

 - Changing the size of the floating window
 - Changing the transparency of the floating window
 - Adding a border to the window
-- Create a list of WCTV devices to connect linked to the video capture card
+- Create a list of streaming devices to connect
 - Overlay a picture to check "design vs app screen" for pixel perfect UI
 - Configure a shortcut to save a screenshot of the floating window

+### Future Improvements

+- Freely resizable display window including fullscreen support
+- Record captured video
+- Detect list streaming devices in the network (SSDP)
+- Link capture devices with streaming devices

 ## Installation